 - 2 tbsps sugar + 2 tbsps water

-- Pour the flours and salt into a large bowl and make a well in the centre.
-Pour in the milk and yeast, the applesauce and oil.
+- In a large mixing bowl, sieve the flour and add the mixed spice, caster sugar, sultanas, dried apricots and mixed peel.
+Pour in the milk and yeast, the apple sauce and oil.
 Using one finger stir in the liquid until the dough is coming together, then use both hands and start to knead.

 - Turn out the dough onto a lightly floured flat surface and knead, using your fingers to stretch the dough up and then gently fold back.
 It will be sticky to begin with so don’t be tempted to add too much flour, use a bread plastic scraper if the dough sticks to the work surface.
 Knead until smooth and elastic, usually about 10 minutes.